Is This Loss Informative? Faster Text-to-Image Customization by Tracking Objective Dynamics: Background

 \subsection{Text-to-image generation}

-The most natural and well-studied source of guidance for generative models is textual conditioning because of its convenience for the user, ease of collecting training data and significant improvements in text representations over the past several years.
-The condition vector is often obtained from Transformer-based~\cite{transformer} models like BERT~\cite{bert}.
-The tokenizer converts the input text into a sequence of tokens.
-After that, the encoder produces the final text embedding vector $c$ from them.
+The most natural and well-studied source of guidance for generative models is the natural language~\cite{classifier_free_guidance, attend_and_excite, balaji2022ediffi} because of its convenience for the user, ease of collecting training data, and significant improvements in text representations over the past several years~\cite{imagen}.
+The condition vector $c$ is often obtained from Transformer~\cite{transformer} models like BERT~\cite{bert} applied to the input text.

-State-of-the-art text-to-image models produce forward and reverse processes in the latent space of an autoencoder model $z_0=\mathcal{E}(x), x=\mathcal{D}(z_0)$, where $x$ is the original image, $\mathcal{E}, \mathcal{D}$ are encoder and decoder, respectively.
-We experiment with Latent Diffusion and Stable Diffusion v1.5, which use VAE~\cite{vae} as an encoder-decoder model for latent representations.
-Importantly, this class of autoencoder models is not deterministic, which makes inference even more stochastic but leads to higher diversity of samples.
-In total, given caption and image distributions $X, Y$, respectively, the training loss can be formulated as:
+State-of-the-art text-to-image models perform forward and reverse processes in the latent space of an autoencoder model $z_0=\mathcal{E}(x), x=\mathcal{D}(z_0)$, where $x$ is the original image, and $\mathcal{E}, \mathcal{D}$ are the encoder and the decoder, respectively.
+We experiment with Stable Diffusion v1.5~\cite{ldm}, which uses a variational autoencoder~\cite{vae} for latent representations.
+Importantly, this class of autoencoder models is not deterministic, which makes inference even more stochastic but leads to a higher diversity of samples.
+In total, given image and caption distributions $X, Y$, the training loss can be formulated as: